Oculomotor Response as an Objective Assessment for Mild TBI in the Pediatric Population (2017-2018)

 - Bruce Capehart, School of Medicine-Psychiatry and Behavioral Sciences

-- Jason Luck, Pratt School - Biomedical Engineering
+- Jason Luck, Pratt School of Engineering-Biomedical Engineering

 - Adam Mehlenbacher, School of Medicine-Surgery: Otolaryngology - Head and Neck Surgery